michaelbarkasi/wispack/README.md

   <p class="caption">Demo plots of the functions involved in wisp.
 (A) The logistic function, used to model a single change point in gene expression.
 (B) The wisp poly-sigmoid function, built from three logistic components, representing three change points.
 (C) The warping function used to represent random effects, e.g., variation due to differences between individual animals or due to measurement noise.
 (D) The wisp poly-sigmoid from (B) with warping function applied.</p>
 </div>

-Wispack provides a user-facing function, wisp(), which takes a data frame in the familiar format expected by standard R functions for linear models (e.g., lm() and lmer()) and runs the complete test for FSEs.
+Wispack provides a user-facing function, wisp(), which takes a data frame in the familiar format expected by standard R functions for linear models (e.g., [lme4::lmer()](https://cran.r-project.org/web/packages/lme4/index.html) or [stats::lm()](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html)) and runs the complete test for FSEs.
 Preprocessing of the data is generally required before passing it to wisp(), after which wisp() executes a pipeline involving parameter estimates, prediction, model fitting, and hypothesis testing.

 <div class="figure">
   <img src="man/figures/fig_modelpipeline_simple.png" alt="Diagram of top-level of wisp modeling pipeline" width="90%">